awsdocs/amazon-eks-user-guide/doc_source/managed-node-groups.md

 ### Spot<a name="managed-node-group-capacity-types-spot"></a>

 Amazon EC2 Spot Instances are spare Amazon EC2 capacity that offers steep discounts off of On\-Demand prices\.
 Amazon EC2 Spot Instances can be interrupted with a two\-minute interruption notice when EC2 needs the capacity back\.
-For more information, see [Spot Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Spot Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) in the *Amazon EC2 User Guide*\.
 You can configure a managed node group with Amazon EC2 Spot Instances to optimize costs for the compute nodes running in your Amazon EKS cluster\.

 **How it works**